xuankimtran/docs-1/pages/katalon-studio/docs/bamboo-addon.md

 ## Prerequisites

-* You need an active Katalon Runtime Engine node-locked license.
+* You need an active Katalon Runtime Engine license.
 * You need Bamboo administrative permission to configure the integration.

 ## Install the Add-on